| Anatomy of Adultery - 15 Steps of Unfaithfulness

 under the table she'd squeeze the top of my leg with her hand.

+That was really exciting to me."
 "Every time she shook hands with me at the door she

 seemed to linger, sort of holding my hand more than shaking